ali-hassan/AvaOne/ISSUE_TEMPLATE.md

 _Please add only one problem per Issue.
 If you are facing multiple problems, add multiple Issues._

-##### Sharetribe Version:
+##### Ava Version:

-_Share the git commit hash of the version of Sharetribe that you are using.
-You can find it by running `git rev-parse HEAD` in your Sharetribe directory._
+_Share the git commit hash of the version of Ava that you are using.
+You can find it by running `git rev-parse HEAD` in your Ava directory._

 ##### Environment: